-- 1. at application or reapplication, - 2. when adding a noncitizen individual, - 3. at every review for individuals who do not have a permanent resident status, and - 4. any time there is a change to alien status.
+- 1. at application, - 2. when adding a noncitizen individual, and - 3. any time there is a change to alien status.

 A noncitizen who has what appears to be a "good" USCIS document, when VIS-CPS indicates contradictory information, will be considered potentially eligible until secondary verification is returned confirming the status.
 Do not hold, deny or terminate benefits waiting for the secondary verification.